gldog/keep-ours-paths-merge-driver/README.md

 E.g. a release-version must not be overridden nor provoke a merge conflict by a temporary version used on the Child branch.
 Therefore, the merge driver provides the merge-strategy `always-ours`.
-The merge-strategy is part of `-p`'s option, delimited by colon:
+The merge-strategy is part of `-p` option, separated by colon (or the value given in `-s/--separator`):

     -p 'always-ours:./version' 'always-ours:./parent/version' 'always-ours:./properties/revision'